 - “You smell wasted!”: False.
 Yes, alcohol, specifically beers, leave behind an often-foul “beer breath” smell.
 However, this is no indicator of the actual level of intoxication, but a mere sign that someone has had a drink.

 If you’ve been injured or lost a loved one as the result of a drunk driving accident, you need to contact a lawyer immediately.
-David Bence of Bence Law Firm is an experienced car accident lawyer in Phenix City, Alabama, and can provide you with a free consultation so that you understand your rights and how to get the justice that you deserve.
+David Bence of Bence Law Firm is an experienced car accident attorney in Phenix City, Alabama, and can provide you with a free consultation so that you understand your rights and how to get the justice that you deserve.
 Contact Bence Law Firm today to learn more and get started.